johnryanzelling/johnryanzelling/README.md

 <img src="bg.png"  width="100" height="100">

 ## Welcome to my GitHub profile
 GitHub is a collaborative platform for software developers to store, manage, track, and share their coding projects.
-It's essentially a social network for coders, where they can contribute to each other's work and manage projects with version control using Git.

 ### About
--  I’m currently working on becoming a teacher with a background in engineering and technology.
+- I’m currently working on becoming a teacher
+- I have a long career background in engineering and technology
--  I’m currently obtaining an MA in Education and Teaching Mathematics.
+- I’m currently obtaining an MA in Education and Teaching Mathematics
--  I’m working on educational projects and database tools for learning.
+- I’m working on educational projects and database tools for learning

-### Skills
-- Languages: Python, JavaScript, R
-- Tools: AutoCAD, SQL databases, GitHub
-- Soft Skills: Teamwork, communication, adaptability, problem-solving

 #### Programming Languages:
 - **Python**: Experienced in data analysis, web development with frameworks like Django and Flask, scripting, and machine learning with libraries such as pandas, NumPy, scikit-learn, and TensorFlow.